avery-rock/chiaroscuro/implementation.md

 ![workspace](images/misc/dobot_workspace.png)

-Currently, the robot is hard-coded with the location and size of the paper in its workspace.
-Once the drawing planning is complete, the planned path is scaled to the maximum size that can fit in the workspace (without changing its aspect ratio) and drawn in the upper left-hand corner.
+*Scratch* is currently hard-coded with the location and size of the paper in its workspace.
+Once the drawing is planned, the path is scaled to the maximum size that can fit in the workspace (without changing its aspect ratio) and drawn in the upper left-hand corner.
 The only area of the workspace where a drawing of reasonable size can be made is directly in front of the robot.
 The entirety of a standard 8.5"x11" piece of paper cannot fit into the accessible workspace anywhere, and the available space is further reduced because the center of the workspace is approximately 120mm *above* the table.
 Using a long pen slightly expands the workspace at the expense of precision (see the *Hardware* section).

 A more general version of this program could search the available workspace for a valid piece of paper, but for this project it was sufficient to check the one valid location.
 It does this by pointing the camera where it expects the paper to be and verifying that more than 90% of the pixels in the lower central region are lighter than the average pixel in the image.
 Placing the robot onto a light surface does NOT register as a piece of paper, and the paper must be well aligned to be accepted.

 ## Robot Controller

 Dobot provides support for several common platforms including ROS, C and Matlab.
 These support resources proved unreliable and poorly documented to use and none were compatible with use on MacOS.
-In order to produce a working minimum viable product, I pivoted and recreated the core communication scripts in Matlab in order to send serial messages directly from Matlab to the Dobot.
+In order to produce a working minimum viable product, the implementation was changed and core communication scripts recreated in Matlab in order to send serial messages directly from Matlab to the Dobot.
 This required writing custom scripts to convert coordinate data into Dobot's hexadecimal float format.

 The point-to-point control method reliably recreates planned drawings.
 The gains from continuous trajectories would be large for the edge drawing portion of the sketches but relatively small for the shading since the robot has to change directions all the time.